sm1ck/MinaCheck/README.md

 */15 * * * * bash checkheight.sh

-To adapt for daemon instead of docker remove the lines needed for docker:
+To adapt for daemon instead of docker remove the code needed for docker:

+remove "docker exec -it mina ".